Updated May 15, 2023

 Select date_sub('2020-05-24',interval -2 day) AS result;

 In the above query, we have passed a negative 2-day interval as our second parameter.
-Therefore, in the output,2 day is added in the starting or initial day.
+Therefore, two days are added to the starting or initial days in the output.

 Select date_sub('2020-02-29',interval -2 day) AS result;

-In the above query, the start date is 2020-02-29 and the second argument i.e. interval is a negative interval of 2 day.
-Technically, the output of the query must be 2020-02-30 which is an invalid date as there is no 30th day in February month.
-Therefore the output of the query is 2 March 2020.
+In the above query, the start date is 2020-02-29, and the second argument, i.e., the interval is a negative interval of 2 days.
+Technically, the output of the query must be 2020-02-30, which is an invalid date as there is no 30th day in February month.
+Therefore the output of the query is March 2nd, 2020.

 Select date_sub('2020-02-35',interval -2 Day) AS result;0

-In the below example, 2020-02-35 is an invalid date; therefore, it gives the output as NULL along with a warning message in the output console.
+In the example below, 2020-02-35 is an invalid date; therefore, it gives the output NULL and a warning message in the output console.

 Select date_sub(null,interval 1 Day) AS result;

-Since, In the above query, we have passed a null value in the initial date value as our first parameter then whatever we will give as an interval in the second argument will output a null value
+Since, In the above query, we have passed a null value in the initial date value as our first parameter, whatever we give as an interval in the second argument will output a null value.

-If we subtract an interval of MONTH, YEAR, or YEAR_MONTH from a date that outcomes in a date that has a day number bigger than the maximum day of the new month, the day will be adjusted to the maximum day in the new month.
+When subtracting a MONTH, YEAR, or YEAR_MONTH interval from a date, if the result is a date with a day number greater than the maximum day of the new month, the day will be adjusted to the maximum day in the new month.

-The below query explains the automatically adjusted day concept in an easy way.
+The below query explains the automatically adjusted day concept easily.